 2. Set a goal

 Once you've determined the purpose of your fundraiser, it's time to set a goal.
 This will help focus your efforts and ensure you can track your progress.
-For example, maybe your goal is to raise $5,000 to buy new furniture for your center.
+For example, maybe your goal is to raise $5,000 to buy new furniture for your program.

 Be realistic in setting your goal and make sure that it’s achievable.
 It's also important to set a deadline for reaching your goal, as this will assist in retaining everyone's interest, motivation, and focus.